Prasanna-KS-85/Prasanna-KS-85/README.md

 → **Post-Quantum Secure Insurance System** — a prototype claims framework integrating CRYSTALS-Kyber/Dilithium cryptography with AI-based fraud detection and Merkle-based audit logs.

----

-## 📚 Research threads I keep coming back to

-- Why do attention maps sometimes highlight the wrong regions, and what does that tell us about the training data?
-- How much accuracy are we *actually* trading when we distil a model for edge deployment?
-- Can compression be clinically safe?
-(Spoiler: it depends heavily on what's being compressed)

----

-## 💬 Ask me about

-Grad-CAM · CBAM · HAM10000 pipelines · Medical image preprocessing · Knowledge distillation · Why your model is overfitting (probably)

----

 <p align="center">
   <i>Open to research collaborations, internship opportunities, and the occasional deep learning rabbit hole.<br/>If something here interests you, feel free to reach out.</i>